 - Asks for additional setup options, such as Kube state metrics.

 - Asks for the installation method: manifest file or Helm.

 - Generates either the manifest or Helm chart.

 Why it matters

 Governing the complexity of Kubernetes can be challenging; there's so much going on at any given moment, with containers being created and deleted in a matter of minutes, applications crashing, and resources being consumed unexpectedly.
-Our integration helps you navigate Kubernetes abstractions across on-premise, cloud, and hybrid deployments.
+Our integration helps you navigate Kubernetes abstractions across on-premises, cloud, and hybrid deployments.

-If you need additional control, you can build your own charts and query all your Kubernetes data, which our integration collects by instrumenting the container orchestration layer.
+In New Relic, you can build your own charts and query all your Kubernetes data, which our integration collects by instrumenting the container orchestration layer.
 This gives you additional insight into nodes, namespaces, deployments, replica sets, pods, and containers.